freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/05-back-end-development-and-apis/basic-node-and-express/get-data-from-post-requests.md

 DELETE - Delete a resource.

 Ci sono anche un paio di altri metodi che vengono utilizzati per negoziare una connessione con il server.
-Tranne che da GET, tutti gli altri metodi sopra elencati possono avere un carico utile (cioè i dati nel corpo della richiesta).
+Except for GET, all the other methods listed above can have a payload (i.e. the data into the request body).
 Il middleware body-parser funziona anche con questi metodi.

 # --hints--